jessemorris/better_launch/README.md

 See the [examples](examples/) for more details on what *better_launch* can do!

+# The TUI
+*better_launch* comes with a sneak, unobstrusive TUI (terminal user interface) based on [prompt_toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit), which will hover below the log output.
+You can start it by either passing `ui=True` to the `launch_this` wrapper, or by adding `--bl_ui_override=True` on the command line.

+**TODO screenshot**

+The TUI allows you a comfortable degree of control over all nodes managed by the *better_launch* process it is running in:
+- listing a node's services and topics
+- starting and stopping nodes
+- triggering lifecycle transitions
+- changing the stdout log level
+- etc.

+The TUI is also able to manage nodes started from different shells and processes, even if they have been started by ROS2 or other means.
+To do so, pass the `manage_foreign_nodes` flag to the wrapper or command line.
+Be aware though that this will not capture their output - to get their output you will have to use the *takeover* action from the TUI, which will restart the node process with the original arguments.

+> Foreign node processes are identified by having one of the following parameters in their arguments: `__ns`, `__name`, `__node`.
+This is usually not true for nodes started via `ros2 run` or other means.

 # What are the differences?
 Because *better_launch* does not use the ROS2 launch system, some aspects work differently from what you may be used to.